GreyGuoweiChen/VirHost/README.md

 Viruses are obligate intracellular parasites that depend on living organisms for their replication and survival.
-While the application of metagenomic high-throughput sequencing technologies have facilitated the discovery of the viral dark matter, how to determine the reservoir hosts of the metagenome-originated viruses remains challenging owing to the complex composition of the metagenomic sequencing samples.
+While the application of metagenomic high-throughput sequencing technologies have facilitated the discovery of the viral dark matter, how to determine the hosts of the metagenome-originated viruses remains challenging owing to the complex composition of the metagenomic sequencing samples.
 The high genetic diversity of RNA viruses poses a great challenge to the alignment-based methods.

 Here, we introduce RNAVirHost, a machine learning-based tool that predicts the hosts of RNA viruses solely based on viral genomes.
 It takes complete RNA viral genomes as input and predicts the natural host groups from kingdom level to order level.